sagarmude7/BookXchanger/README.md

 ```
 $ git commit -m 'Add some New Feature'
 ```
-4. Push to the Branch (git push origin feature/AddFeature)
+4. Push to the Branch
 ```
 $ git push origin feature/AddFeature
 ```